ocbe-uio/PriorElicitation/README.md

 # Using

+After the development stage is complete, a stable version of this software will be available online.

-To use this app, download all the data to your computer and run the [runShiny.R](runShiny.R) script in R. From an R session, execute
+In the meantime, we recommend you download all the files from this repository to your computer and run the [runShiny.R](runShiny.R) script in R. From an R session, execute

 ```R
 source("runShiny.R")